 The best time to sign up for Plan G is when you sign up for your Medicare benefits.
 You have a six-month “guaranteed issue” period where a Medicare Supplement Plan company can’t decline your coverage based on pre-existing health conditions.

 To aid you in your search, we’ve reviewed Part G Plans from 25 different insurers.
 We considered the insurer’s coverage area, ease of obtaining a plan quote, website navigability, if the plans offer high-deductible and traditional coverage, and quality of educational content.

 How Is Medicare Plan G Different From Plan F?

 Medicare Plan F was formerly the most comprehensive Medicare Supplement Plan offered.
 However, as of January 1, 2020, Medicare no longer allows insurers to sell Plan F to new Medicare subscribers.
 As a result, Plan G is now the most comprehensive coverage, offering eight of the nine benefits available through Medigap.

-The main difference in the two plans is that Plan F includes coverage for the Part B deductible while Plan G does not.
-For 2020, the Part B deductible was $198.
+The main difference between the two plans is that Plan F includes coverage for the Part B deductible while Plan G does not.
+For 2021, the Part B deductible is $203.
 Insurers offer both as high-deductible and traditional plans.

 What Is a High-Deductible Medicare Plan?

 The high-deductible plan has trade-offs compared with a traditional plan.
 The high-deductible plan typically has a lower monthly premium.
 However, you will pay more out-of-pocket before the plan kicks in.
-Some subscribers prefer the high-deductible plan because it allows them to know what expenses to expect for the year.
+Some subscribers prefer the high-deductible plan because it lets them know what expenses to expect for the year.